Introducing Matt's Music Library Manager Suite - MuMan® V1.0.13beta

 Matt's Big Toe Print Scanner : For the ultimate in authentication security, this floor-standing USB-connected device uses your big toe to uniquely identify your foot.
 Everyone has a unique big toe print which is unlikely to be on the police files, giving you that extra peace-of-mind.
 (Note: To improve accuracy, remove shoes and socks before scanning.)

-Matt's Share-Dealing Manager : This app uses the latest Fractal and Chaos algorithms to model international financial trends by processing millions of news-feeds, social-media posts and big toe print scans in real time.
+Matt's Share-Dealing Manager : This app uses the latest Fractal and Chaos algorithms to model international financial trends by processing millions of news feeds, social media posts and big toe print scans in real time.
 As with all financial predictions, particularly those of highly-qualified "economists", it is always wrong.
 So you know exactly which actions are to be avoided.

 Matt's Extreme Ironing Manager (MeMum©) : Iron your T-shirts, socks and pants anywhere, even in your own bedroom!
-Attachments for snowboards, snowblades, mountain bikes, hands-free climbing, sofas and futons are all available online.
+Attachments for snowboards, snowblades, mountain bikes, hands-free climbing, sofas and futons are all available from our online store.

 Matt's Steam-Powered Wood-Burning Vacuum Cleaner© : Designed for those who really care about the environment.
 (Note: Requires the third-party Nuclear-Powered Steam Cleaner ☠☢ accessory for removing soot from walls and ceilings.)

-Matt's Global Warming Simulator : Impress your friends with prophecies of doom based on climate models automatically generated from the messages of your Facebook and Twitter followers.
+Matt's Global Warming Simulator : Impress your friends with prophecies of doom based on totally inaccurate climate models generated from the messages of your Facebook and Twitter followers.
 A balanced analysis of the data can be found here: www.climate4you.com.

 Matt's Operating System for Automation and Industrial Controllers MOSAIC® (or for Artificially Intelligent Controllers): IEC61131 is many years old now, MOSAIC is designed to replace it.
 It's a unified programming and configuration model based on MattLab's new concept of Nested Tesserae©.
-The model can represent anything: from a low-intelligence light bulb or toaster, right up to the entire Internet (if you had enough flash memory :-) It is scalable, and can run on any operating system: Windows, QNX, real-time, event-driven... by implementing a modern OS-interface layer.
-It can support almost any communications protocol through a simplified OSI-model interface layer.
-High-end systems will be able to analyze video feeds in real time, introducing new ways to observe processes.
-Further details will be available [eventually] at www.mattlabs.ch.
+The model can represent anything: from a low-intelligence light bulb or toaster, right up to the entire Internet (if you had enough flash memory :-) It is scalable, and can run on any operating system: Windows, QNX, real-time, event-driven... by implementing a powerful new OS-interface layer.
+It can support almost any communications protocol through a sanitized OSI model.
+Using fast modern processors, it can analyse video feeds in real time - "Vision-enabled Automation", introducing new ways of monitoring and control.
+Further details will be available soon from www.mattlabs.ch.